U.S. flag An official website of the United States government

 Background

-Dr. Steven Foley is a senior biological research and biological product assessment service (SBRBPAS) expert and Director of the Division of Microbiology at FDA’s National Center for Toxicological Research (NCTR).
-Originally from Minnesota, Dr. Foley earned a Bachelor of Science degree in zoology and a Ph.D. in cellular and molecular biology/infectious diseases from North Dakota State University in Fargo.
-The focus of his research was on the expression and purification of the increased serum survival (iss) protein, which was identified as an important virulence factor for avian pathogenic Escherichia coli, and the development and characterization of monoclonal antibodies towards iss.
+Dr. Steven Foley is a senior biological research and biological product assessment service (SBRBPAS) expert and director of the Division of Microbiology at FDA’s National Center for Toxicological Research (NCTR).
+Dr. Foley earned a Bachelor of Science degree in zoology and a Ph.D. in cellular and molecular biology/infectious diseases from North Dakota State University in Fargo.
+The focus of his research was on the expression and purification of the increased serum survival (Iss) protein, which was identified as an important virulence factor for avian pathogenic Escherichia coli, and the development and characterization of monoclonal antibodies towards Iss.
 He then completed a postdoctoral fellowship with FDA’s Center for Veterinary Medicine, where the focus of his research was on developing methods for source tracking of Salmonella from food-animal species.

 Following his postdoctoral fellowship, Dr. Foley served as an assistant professor at the University of Central Arkansas (UCA) where he taught courses in biology and microbiology and conducted research related to antimicrobial resistance in Salmonella and E. coli.
 During his time at UCA, Dr. Foley also served as a science advisor for FDA’s Office of Regulatory Affairs, where he provided technical advice on research needs and methodologies.
 He continued as a science advisor after accepting a position as an associate research scientist with the National Farm Medicine Center at the Marshfield Clinic Research Foundation (MCRF) where he led a research program focused on antimicrobial resistance and virulence of foodborne and zoonotic pathogens.

-In 2009, Dr. Foley joined NCTR and his research team has been focused on the fields of zoonotic diseases, food safety, and tobacco-associated microbiology.
+In 2009, Dr. Foley joined NCTR and his direct research team has been focused on the fields of zoonotic diseases, food safety, and the microbiology of FDA-regulated products.
 Dr. Foley has completed the Leadership Arkansas program and the Leadership in a Democratic Society program through the Federal Executive Institute and has served on a variety of FDA-wide and interagency committees and workgroups.
-He is also an adjunct professor in the Food Science Department at the University of Arkansas and has mentored multiple students from the University of Arkansas at Pine Bluff.
-In 2018, Dr. Foley was selected as member in the Arkansas Research Alliance Academy of Scholars and Fellows.
+He is also an adjunct professor at the University of Arkansas and has mentored multiple students from the University of Arkansas at Pine Bluff.
+In 2018, Dr. Foley was selected as a member in the Arkansas Research Alliance Academy of Scholars and Fellows.

 Research Interests

 Dr. Foley’s multifaceted research program addresses FDA research needs in the areas of antimicrobial resistance and virulence in foodborne pathogens and the microbial characterization of FDA-regulated products.
 Plasmids that are present in Salmonella enterica and other enteric pathogens often contain multiple genes that can encode for antimicrobial resistance, increased colonization, and/or overall virulence.
 A long-term goal of Dr. Foley’s research is to better understand the role of plasmids in increased virulence among Salmonella enterica.
 In his previous studies, DNA sequencing of plasmids identified factors that are likely important for increased virulence and antimicrobial resistance in Salmonella.
-For example, his team’s research has demonstrated the contribution of plasmid-encoded VirB/D4 Type 4 Secretion Systems to increased invasion and survival in model systems.
-Several other plasmid types also appear to encode potential virulence factors, often along with antimicrobial-resistance genes, which is why Dr. Foley’s team aims to further elucidate their roles in virulence and whether there is a co-selection of increased virulence and resistance.
-To these ends, Dr. Foley is leading an FDA Office of Chief Scientist’s Challenge Grant-funded project to develop genetic approaches and methodologies to more efficiently cure plasmids and inactivate plasmid-associated genes to facilitate a functional analysis of their roles in bacterial physiology.
-Additionally, the team is developing a Salmonella virulence gene database to efficiently identify and compare virulence genes identified in whole genome sequencing (WGS) efforts.
+For example, his team’s research has demonstrated the contribution of plasmid-encoded VirB/D4 Type 4 secretion systems to increased invasion and survival in model systems.
+Several other plasmid types also appear to encode potential virulence factors, often along with antimicrobial-resistance genes, which is why Dr. Foley’s team aims to further clarify their roles in virulence and whether there is a co-selection of increased virulence and resistance.
+To these ends, Dr. Foley led a project to develop genetic approaches and methodologies to more efficiently cure plasmids and inactivate plasmid-associated genes to facilitate a functional analysis of their roles in bacterial physiology.
+Additionally, the team developed Salmonella virulence factor and resistance plasmid transfer gene databases (https://virulence.fda.gov) to efficiently identify and compare genes identified in whole genome sequencing (WGS) efforts.
 WGS can be a tool to better understand Salmonella diversity and the evolution of virulence.

 Dr. Foley also seeks to better understand the factors that impact plasmid-transfer efficiency.
 Preliminary studies have shown that differential exposure to certain antimicrobial agents can impact the efficiency of plasmid transfer and the team’s ongoing research builds upon these earlier studies to evaluate a larger diversity of plasmids associated with Salmonella to identify their impact on pathogenicity (both looking at the pathogen and host sides of the equation) and to refine the understanding of the role of antimicrobial exposure that may influence plasmid transfer among Salmonella and other enteric organisms.
-These efforts have also led to the development of a plasmid gene database focused on identifying key plasmid-associated virulence and transfer genes from WGS data.
-The team plans to combine the bioinformatics approaches and laboratory methods to better understand the dissemination and diversity of plasmids.
+The research team is working to combine the bioinformatics approaches and laboratory methods to better understand the dissemination and diversity of plasmids.

 Professional Societies/National and International Groups